sd2psXtd/sd2psXtd.github.io/index.md

 SCXS-23456=FolderName2
 ```

+{% include toast_note.liquid %}

-*Note: Be aware: Long folder names may not be displayed correctly and may result in stuttering of MMCE games due to scrolling.*
+Be aware: Long folder names may not be displayed correctly and may result in stuttering of MMCE games due to scrolling.

+{% include toast_note_end.liquid %}

 ## Special Thanks to...